ietf-wg-cellar/matroska-specification/notes.md

 | 1308-2307    | <frame3>  | Third frame data  |
 Table: EBML Lacing Example{#blockEbmlLacing}

-The Block is 2308 octets, and the last frame starts at 1308, so we can deduce that the size of the last frame is 2308 - 1308 = 1000.
+The `Block` is 2308 octets, and the last frame starts at 1308, so we can deduce that the size of the last frame is 2308 - 1308 = 1000.

 ### Fixed-size Lacing

 Fixed-size lacing doesn't store the frame size; rather, it only stores the number of frames in the lace.
 Each frame **MUST** have the same size.
-The frame size of each frame is deduced from the total size of the Block.
+The frame size of each frame is deduced from the total size of the `Block`.
 Bits 5 and 6 of the Block Header flags are set to `0b10`.

-The Block data with laced frames is stored as follows:
+The `Block` data with laced frames is stored as follows:

 * Lacing Head on 1 octet: Number of frames in the lace minus 1.